Skip to main content

 3. Add one real detail

-A small relationship detail usually feels stronger than a stack of romantic words.
-Use a memory, trait, family note or work connection when it fits.
+A small, real detail about your relationship usually means more than a stack of romantic words.
+Use a memory, a shared trait, a family note or a work connection when it fits.

 See an example